-It’s function is presumed to be sufficient to the use of the building but always falls short to expectations.
+It’s function is presumed to be sufficient to the use of the building but always falls short of expectations.
 Why?…because it’s a product manufactured to a price in both construction and ease of installation.

-Just as there are cars and there are cars….the same applies to all products bearing the same descriptive title….roof ventilators are no different
+Just as there are cars and there are cars….the same applies to all products bearing the same descriptive title….roof ventilators are no different.

-Everyone’s an expert until it comes to taking responsibility then only the trail seen is that of the ‘roadrunner’ in the direction of the setting sun.
+Everyone’s an expert until it comes to taking responsibility, then only the trail seen is that of the ‘roadrunner’ in the direction of the setting sun.